-We expect that delivery of the Notes will be made to investors on or about , 2018, which will be the third business day following the date hereof.
+We expect that delivery of the Notes will be made to investors on or about , 2018, which will be the second business day following the date hereof.
 Under Rule 15c6-1 under the Securities Exchange Act of 1934, as amended, trades in the secondary market are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade Notes on the date hereof will be required by virtue of the fact that the Notes initially settle in T+3, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
 Purchasers of the Notes who wish to trade the Notes on the date hereof should consult their advisors.